 Unless a rare mutation event occurs, which forms the blue gene OR CAN IT?

 A baby whose genetic makeup has been artificially selected by genetic engineering to ensure the presence or absence of particular genes or characteristics is known as Designer Baby.

-Currently Designer baby is created in lab in this way:
+Currently, a Designer baby is created in a lab in this way:

 - An embryo is created by in-vitro fertilization (IVF)

-- A single cell is removed from that embryo within the first 5 days of its creation
+- A single cell is removed from that embryo within the first five days of its creation

 - The cell is genetically tested